Quercus pumila

 Quercus pumila, the runner oak or running oak, is a species of oak.
 It is native to the southeastern United States (Mississippi, Alabama, Florida, Georgia, and the Carolinas).

 Quercus pumila is a deciduous shrub usually less than 1 m tall.
 The bark is gray or dark brown.
 The leaves are up to 10 cm long, with no teeth or lobes, hairless or nearly so on the upper surface, the underside usually with a thick coat of reddish-brown hairs.

+This species can be found in habitats such as pine flatwoods, pinelands of various types, and longleaf pine-oak stands.
+It can also be found in disturbed areas, such as along roadsides.